-You can drag anything (actually not strictly true as it seems I can't save 3D models to the palette with styles, you can drag them into the palette with smart filters attached as well as adjustment layers and more.
+You can drag them to the palette with styles, you can drag them into the palette with smart filters attached as well as adjustment layers and more.
 Once they are there, and you can place them in different libraries, you can then recall them at any point and place them back into the image (as a new layer).
 You can also then use the resources on other machines as well as on different OS as well as in Illustrator (and I assume at some point they will be accessible in other parts of the Creative Cloud).
 It is a very useful tool and probably will become very central to many peoples' workflow.
 It was introduced with Creative Cloud CC 2014.2

 You can take any of the items in the set and warp and distort them and then select all the points and use the edit menu define custom .. and voila, a new item for your collection which if the CSH file is saved can then be used over and over.
 You can also save the same artwork to the new libraries feature if you are using CC 2014

-You can also create new vectors by creating any number of paths from the set and also any number of new paths (say ellipses or squares or other artworks) and then selecting all of them go to the layer menu and the combine command and then use either unite or subtract etc Select one of the custom shape tools and then you will see a selection of icons appear along the top of PS - go to the path operations icon and open that to select the merge command.
+You can also create new vectors by creating any number of paths from the set and also any number of new paths (say ellipses or squares or other artworks) and then selecting all of them go to the layer menu and the combine command and then use either unite or subtract etc Select one of the tools (rectangle etc) and then you will see a selection of icons appear along the top of PS - go to the path operations icon and open that to select the merge command.
 You can then go to the edit menu and define the item as yet another preset for your collection.

 You can also create new artworks from the supplied vectors by using the pen tool to move various points (perhaps remove as well as add additional points).
 Personally, I think you best option is to copy the vector paths and then paste into Illustrator (if you are using the creative cloud) and then manipulate all the points there and re-copy the item back into PS and then use the edit menu define command to save the work.